-Why is this important?
-Caffeine is a vasoconstrictor, meaning it narrows the blood vessels.
+This plays a role in night sweats because caffeine is a vasoconstrictor, meaning it narrows the blood vessels.
 This can make it more difficult for blood to flow through the body quickly and increases blood pressure.
-When blood pressure increases it puts strain on the heart, and the heart beats faster in order to compensate for that pressure.
-High blood pressure and an increased heart rate, as we know, lead to a rise in body temperature which triggers hot flashes and night sweats.
+When blood pressure increases, it puts strain on the heart, and the heart beats faster in order to compensate for that pressure.
+High blood pressure and an increased heart rate lead to a rise in body temperature which triggers hot flashes and night sweats.

-So rather than sip on that cup of coffee after 2 o'clock, switch it out for a non-caffeinated tea or do some exercise to help release endorphins to keep yourself energized.
+So rather than sip on that cup of coffee after 2 o'clock, switch it out for a non-caffeinated tea or try some exercise to help release endorphins to keep yourself energized.

 Relieve Stress Before Bed

-The best thing to do is to find ways to manage and relieve stress before going to sleep.
-One of the simplest things you can do is to do deep breathing exercises before bed.
+One of the simplest things you can do to relieve stress is deep breathing exercises before bed.
 Take half an hour to sit still, with your eyes closed and focus on breathing deeply.
 Follow along to a breathing exercise video or download an app.
 Deep breathing helps relax your brain and body by increasing the amount of oxygen that gets circulated to the brain and the muscles and maintains steady body temperature.

-Instead of sitting on the couch scrolling through your work emails, engage in one of your favorite hobbies.
-Read a book, paint, sketch, sew, do yoga, whatever brings you joy, and helps you decompress.
+Instead of sitting on the couch scrolling through your work emails, try engaging in one of your favorite hobbies.
+Read a book, paint, sketch, sew, do yoga — whatever brings you joy, and helps you decompress.
 Engaging in an activity that you enjoy is a great way to relieve stress and increase happiness hormones like serotonin.
 When these hormones are high, your body and brain can relax more effectively.

 Don't Let Night Sweats Defeat You

 Your night sweats do not have to dictate your sleep schedule or your quality of sleep.
 You can fight back against your night sweats by making simple adjustments to your routine.
 Talk to your doctor about your menopausal symptoms and discuss all the best solutions for night sweats for you that can help you find some menopausal relief.